B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 The SchemaEvaluator module allows users to generate an interactive HTML report to better explore the structure and evaluate typing schemas.
-The report includes data tables and charts with detailed information about the allele size variation and integrity for each locus in the schema.
+The report includes data tables and charts with detailed information about the allele size variation and allele integrity for each locus in the schema.
 The module can be used to analyse schemas created with chewBBACA and external schemas from platforms such as `Ridom cgMLST <http://www.cgmlst.org/ncs>`_, `BIGSdb <https://pubmlst.org/>`_, `BIGSdb-Pasteur <https://bigsdb.pasteur.fr/>`_ and `Enterobase <http://enterobase.warwick.ac.uk/>`_.